yanliu5/gam/README.md

 # GAM

-This repository contains R programs for the article, “Generalized additive regression for group testing data,” by Yan Liu, Christopher McMahan, Joshua Tebbs, Colin Gallagher and Christoher Bilder.
-This article will be submitted to Biostatistics for consideration.
+This repository contains R programs for the article, “Generalized additive regression for group testing data,” by Yan Liu, Christopher McMahan, Joshua Tebbs, Colin Gallagher and Christopher Bilder.
+This article has been submitted for publication.

 <pre>
 1. To reproduce <b>Table 1</b> in the manuscript; i.e., analyze outcome from four testing procedures